Graphixa/FontGet/README.md

 <strong>
-FontGet is a lightweight terminal font manager that can discover, install, and manage fonts across Windows, Mac OS & Linux.
+FontGet is a lightweight, cross-platform terminal font manager that can discover, install, and manage fonts across Windows, Mac OS & Linux.
 <br>
 <br>
 </strong>